FanamyWirato/CreateWiki/The-Handheld-Blockzapper.md

 Filling Holes, Stacking walls, Replacing facades, Drawing paths, Making patterns, ...
-There are plenty of uses for this rather simple gadget.
+There are plenty of uses for this rather powerful gadget.

 With its configuration and upgrades, the **Handheld Blockzapper** can place and replace blocks at a distance.
 * Start by [**Left-Clicking**] a Block within range to set it as the currently selected target Material.